JoramKeijser/JoramKeijser.github.io/_posts/2022-04-04-mutations.md

 typically less efficient than algorithms that do, and deep learning would not enjoy its current success without it.

 Yet, evolution by natural selection – arguably the most impressive optimisation algorithm we know – does not exploit this powerful principle.
-At least it doesn’t according to conventional wisdom in the field of evolutionary biology.
-For example, Futuyma and Kirkpatrick write in their authoritative textbook *Evolution*:
+At least it doesn’t according to conventional wisdom, which says that evolution starts by random genetic changes (mutations).
+Futuyma and Kirkpatrick write in their authoritative textbook *Evolution*:

 > Mutations are random with respect to what will improve survival and reproduction.
 New conditions do not increase the frequency of mutations that are beneficial in those conditions.